 Full Connection: Today, we are talking about the full connection.
 In this step, we are adding a whole artificial neural network to our convolutional neural network.
 Here, we are calling them fully connected which are the hidden layer.
-The main purpose of the artificial neural network to combine our feature into more attributes.
-Here, we used to call a cost function in an artificial neural network and we used mean square error there in common illusional neural network.
-It is called a loss function and we use across entropy function for that.
+The main purpose of the artificial neural network to combine our features into more attributes.
+Here, we used to call a cost function in an artificial neural network and we used mean square error there is a common illusional neural network.
+It is called a loss function and we use the across entropy function for that.
 We are trying to optimize it to minimize that function to optimize our network.
-We had an artificial neural network is back propagated and some things are adjusted t help optimize.
-It all done through a gradient descent of backpropagation.
-The dog neuron knows that the answer it is actually a dog because at the end we are comparing to the picture or to the label on the picture.
+We had an artificial neural network that is backpropagated and some things are adjusted t help optimize.
+It all done through gradient descent of backpropagation.
+The dog neuron knows that the answer is actually a dog because at the end we are comparing to the picture or to the label on the picture.

-Here, in the working directory, we have a dataset which are all our images of cats and dogs.
-In each folder the training set and the test set we would get for example 5000 image.
+Here, in the working directory, we have a dataset that is all our images of cats and dogs.
+In each folder the training set and the test set we would get for example 5000 images.

 The first pillar of the structure is to separate our images into two separate folders.
 A training set folder and testing set folder.
 Here, we see different dog pictures.
-Now, we can take some pictures of our friends and replace these dogs picture by that picture.
+Now, we can take some pictures of our friends and replace these dogs' pictures with that picture.
 Then, we will able to train an algorithm that will predict.
 And, there are images of a cat.
-Here, the training set contained 8000 customers and the test set contained 2000 customer.
-Here, also,4000 images for dogs and 4000 images of cats.
-So, there are 80 percent and 20 percent split.
-We already import this dataset.we do not need to encode the dataset because the independent variable is some way of a pixel and the three channel.
+Here, the training set contained 8000 customers and the test set contained 2000 customers.
+Here, also,4000 images for dogs and 4000 images for cats.
+So, there are an 80 percent and 20 percent split.
+We already import this dataset. we do not need to encode the dataset because the independent variable is some way of a pixel and the three-channel.
 We need to split the dataset into the training set and test set.
 Now, we need to apply the feature scaling.

 Now, we are going to create an object of this sequential class.
 We are going to call this object classifier and we call the sequential method.